ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_02/README.md

 ## Prepare Before Reading

-- Read Chapter 2 Of *The Matrix Cookbook* and grow familiar with taking derivatives of a Matrix expression
+- Read Chapter 2 of *The Matrix Cookbook* and grow familiar with taking derivatives of a Matrix expression
 - Watch video tutorial 1 and learn the basics of Newton's method and Gauss-Newton method
 - Complete the quiz
 - Video and textbook material: see the bottom